 Cast iron and enameled cast iron are two types of cookware that can be incredibly daunting to newbies in the culinary world.
 Heated debates, coupled with the battle for supremacy between these two combatants, leave you feeling a little unsure about what you should look for in this cookware.

-Some home cooks swear by (a bare) or traditional cast iron skillet as they feel it’s more robust for outdoor cooking, and the food tastes better, while others say enamel cast iron is comfortable to cook with, easy to clean, and convenient.
+Some home cooks swear by (a bare) or traditional cast iron skillet as they feel it’s more robust for outdoor cooking, and the food tastes better, while others say enameled pieces are comfortable to cook with, easy to clean, and convenient.
 So, who is right?
 Let’s find out which is the better option.

 What Is Cast-Iron?

-However, when it comes to cleaning, the cast-iron should be wiped after use or washed in mild soapy water with a stiff brush and then reapplied with a thin layer of fat or oil.
+However, when it comes to cleaning, the cast iron should be wiped after the cooking process or washed in mild soapy water with a stiff brush and then reapplied with a thin layer of fat or oil.

 What Is Enameled Cast-Iron?

-Enameled cast iron features a vitreous enamel paint on the surface that prevents it from rusting and eliminates the need for seasoning the metal.
+An enameled cast iron piece of cookware features vitreous enamel paint on the surface that prevents it from rusting and eliminates the need for seasoning the metal.
 It’s also more comfortable when cleaning and can fit in a dishwasher and the microwave.
 It’s an ideal choice for slow cooking as it helps draw flavors from foods.

-Enameled cast-iron is mostly used for indoor cooking and offers the best results when cooking on the stovetop.
-Enameled Dutch ovens, in particular, keep moisture in which makes the food tastier.
+Enameled cast iron is mostly used for indoor cooking and offers the best results when cooking on the stovetop.
+Enameled Dutch ovens, in particular, keep moisture which makes the food tastier.

 Differences Between Cast-Iron and Enameled Cast-Iron

-Now that you have understood what the two apply to, we are now going to look at the features that differentiate the cookware.
+Now that you have understood the two applications, we are now going to look at the features that differentiate cookware.
 Let’s dive in.

-Cast-iron cookware features a classic black or brown color and include pig iron, and scrap steel to give them a rugged look with excellent factory seasoning.
+Cast-iron cookware features a classic black or brown color and includes pig iron, and scrap steel to give them a rugged look with excellent factory seasoning.

-On the other hand, enameled cast-iron utensils come in vibrant colors with a glossy finish that makes a design statement in any kitchen.
+On the other hand, enameled cast-iron cookware comes in vibrant colors with a glossy finish that makes a design statement in any kitchen.

-It’s easy to clean and fits comfortably in a dishwasher, making it an ideal choice for all-purpose cooking and keeps food evenly cooked.
+It’s easy to clean and fits comfortably in a dishwasher, making it an ideal choice for all-purpose cooking and keeping food evenly cooked.

-A cast-iron can acquire some rust over time, mostly if the manufacturer seasoning is stripped off through chemical, physical or electric means.
+A cast iron can acquire some rust over time, mostly if the manufacturer’s seasoning is stripped off through chemical, physical or electric means.